 - 1. Monthly reports to the NFRMPO Planning Council and TAC (Monthly) - 2.
 Quarterly lists of training, important legislation, and upcoming meetings for both Technical and Policy Committees included in On the Move (Quarterly) - 3.
 Written comments on other studies (As requested) - 4.
-Preparation and distribution of educational brochures, maps, program guidelines, and transportation materials (as necessary) - 5.
-Presentations to the public and member agencies (As requested)
+Preparation and distribution of educational brochures, maps, program guidelines, and transportation materials (As necessary) - 5.
+Presentations to the public and member agencies (As requested) - 6.
+Attend local, state, and federal meetings (As necessary)